-Last year Google released a very important update where they started looking at whether somebody that is giving advice on the internet has the authority or the qualification in which to do so one of the areas that they particularly looked at was that of health care and well-being and a lot of websites were affected in the following article I will give you some information about this update and also some advice on what you can do for your own website in order to avoid losing traffic because you are a Healthcare or a Wellbeing professional
+In 2018 Google released a very important update where they started looking at whether somebody that is giving advice on the internet has the authority or the qualification in which to do so one of the areas that they particularly looked at was that of health care and well-being and a lot of websites were affected.
+In the following article I will give you some information about this update and also some advice on what you can do for your own website in order to avoid losing traffic because you are a Healthcare or a Wellbeing professional

 First of all what is the ‘medic update’?
 The medic update was part of a broad update which was issued by Google for their search engine at the end of July in 2018.

 Google now focuses strongly on “E-A-T” which stands for Expertise, Authoritativeness and Trustworthiness.

 It’s expected that a publisher can demonstrate on their website that they are the experts in their chosen subject and have authority within their circles and are worthy of being trusted by potential clients, peers and reviewers.

 They are saying that advice should be “written by people or organisations with appropriate accreditation or medical expertise it should also be produced in a professional style and edited reviewed and updated regularly”.